Danny Frisella: Personal life

 Frisella died on January 1, 1977, the result of a dune buggy accident.
 His friend, who was driving the dune buggy, escaped with only minor injuries.
 The accident occurred about 50 yd from Frisella's home when his friend lost control of the dune buggy, causing it to overturn.
 Frisella tried to jump from the vehicle as it began to flip, but he was unable to free his leg from the dune buggy and his head was struck by the roll bar.

 Frisella was survived by his wife, Pamela, and two sons.
 Pamela was pregnant with the couple's second son at the time of Frisella's death; he was born on March 4, on what would have been Frisella's 31st birthday.

 Frisella served with the Air National Guard during his minor league career.

-The baseball stadium at Frisella's high school (Junípero Serra High School in San Mateo, California) is named after him.
+Danny Frisella Memorial Stadium, the baseball stadium at Frisella's high school (Junípero Serra High School in San Mateo, California), is named after him.